HockmaAI/PowerlineUnet/README.md

 This project addresses the first step in powerline inspections

-> Output masks define the power line pixels
+> Output masks define the power line pixels,
-> as the first step in visible fault identification
+> serving as the crucial first step in visible
-> of power line images from drone images.
+> fault identification of power line images captured by drones.
-> eventually all inspections will be undertaken
+> Eventually, all inspections will be fully automated,
-> by drones.
-Automation of images collected to
+> using this technology to identify weakened
-> identify weakened conductors caused by
+> conductors caused by issues like
-> broken strand
+> broken strands,
 > corrosion
-> untwisting (bird-caging)
+> untwisting (bird-caging).

 This project is the result of several years of research and study